matushorvath/pdp11/2.11bsd/Notes.md

 - hostname and domain as input parameters
 - timezone as input parameter
 - root password as input parameter, or generated and exposed
+- USER not root
+- HEALTHCHECK for httpd
+- use alpine as base image

 Networking
 ==========